Logo

 Or, if you want to refinance more than one loan, add up the total combined amount (including potential penalties or fees).
 Refinancing multiple loans is also called debt consolidation, as you’re essentially combining multiple loans into one.
 In some cases it makes sense to take out one personal loan and use those funds to pay off other personal loans, credit cards, and high-interest debts all at once.

-2. Check your credit.
+2. Check your credit

 You may also want to check your credit score to see if you’re likely to qualify for a new personal loan with a more favorable interest rate.
 Having excellent credit—a score above 750—is ideal.
 However, loan options may still be available even if your credit scores are in the fair or good ranges.
+When checking your credit report, review it closely for any errors.
+If you find any, file a dispute with one of the three major credit bureaus immediately, as errors can affect your credit score.[6]

-3. Compare personal loan refinance rates and fees.
+3. Compare personal loan refinance rates and fees

 Keep in mind, an origination fee may be subtracted from the loan disbursement.
 For example, if you take out a $10,000 loan with a 3% origination fee ($300), you would receive $9,700.
 With this in mind, consider how much you’ll need to borrow to refinance or consolidate your debts.[3]

-4. Find the right lender and apply.
+4. Find the right lender and apply

 It helps to compare loan offers between several lenders to ensure you’re getting the best deal possible.